Quran-45:14 Surah Al-jathiyah English Translation,Transliteration and Tafsir(Tafseer).

 • Shaheen International

-Reason for its Revelation:
+Reason for Revelation:

-He sent his slave to bring water from the well .Because he was late in bringing the water he was asked the reason for the delay.
-In reply he said that Hazrat Umar (May Allah be pleased with him) was present at the well and he would not allow anyone to take the water until the water bags of the Holy Prophet and Hazrat Abu Bakr (May Allah he pleased with hum) were filled.
+He sent his slave to fetch water, but when delayed, the slave explained that Hazrat Umar (may Allah be pleased with him) was present and would not allow anyone to draw water until the bags of the Holy Prophet ﷺ and Hazrat Abu Bakr (may Allah be pleased with him) were filled.

 Ibn-Kathir